cased27/academicTranscripts/JSnotes.md

 	```
 * UNDEFINED: variables that are declared but not initialized/ defined; it’s a ‘nothing’ value but only because it hasn’t been declared *yet*
 	* `var name;`  OR `var age;`
 	  both undefined; they are declared but no value is assigned (like `var name = “Helen”`) (in the console you'd get ‘undefined’ because they have no value assigned to them)

+NOTE: using `typeof` (not camelCase) will determine the datatype of whatever is put after it (note: the returned value is always a string)

+* `typeof 99` // "number"
+* `typeof mystery` // "string"

 ###### |[Table of Contents](#tableOfContents)|
 <hr>